Updated on January 9, 2024

 How to Pay a Parking Ticket in Italy

-Pay within 5 days and you get a discount.
+Pay within 5 days (or a time period noted on your fine) and you get a discount.

 Pay online – Usually enter your name, ID number (passport), birthdate.
 Then, enter the fine number.
 You can pay with a credit card, and sometimes other methods like PayPal.